 Trade and other receivables are stated at their amortised cost less impairment loss.
 The ability to collect debts is assessed at reporting date and specific provision is made for any doubtful accounts.
-Where amounts owing are due over more than one year these amounts are discounted to their present value.

 On initial recognition of trade and other receivables an assessment of lifetime expected credit losses is performed based on historical credit loss experience adjusted for forward-looking factors specific to the debtors and the economic environment.
 Amounts are then provided for where required with the impairment charge recognised in profit or loss.
 These lifetime expected credit losses are then assessed on an ongoing basis.
 Balances are written off when the AFL has stopped pursuing the recovery.
 If the amount to be written off is greater than the amount provided for, the difference will first be treated as an increase in the provision that is applied against the gross carrying amount.
 Any subsequent recoveries are credited to profit or loss.
-The receivables that were written off during the reporting period were insignificant, and therefore there has been no change to the provision for expected credit losses associated with trade and other receivables.

-9. Trade and other payables
+8. Trade and other payables

-2022 \$'000 2021 \$'000

-Trade payables 157,504 108,411
+Trade payables 65,685 157,504

-Other payables 10,309 10,438
+Other payables 12,845 10,309

-Payables due to AFL clubs 372 -
+Payables due to AFL clubs 372

-State of Origin for Bushfire Relief 2,431 2,878
+State of Origin for Bushfire Relief 1,708 2,431

-Carrying amount at end of year 170,616 121,727
+Carrying amount at end of year 80,238 170,616